Talimogene Laherparepvec (Imlygic®, T-VEC)

 About Talimogene Laherparepvec (Imlygic®, T-VEC)

-Talimogene Laherparepvec is a genetically modified virus.
+Talimogene laherparepvec is a genetically modified virus.
 It is a weakened version of the Herpes Simplex Virus Type 1, which can cause cold sores.
-It replicates within a tumor and produces a protein called GM-CSF that starts an immune response.
+It replicates within a tumor and produces a protein called GM-CSF that starts an immune response in your body.
 This causes the lysis (breakdown) of cancer cells.

 How to Take Talimogene Laherparepvec

-Talimogene Laherparepvec is injected directly into a tumor that is visible or palpable (able to be felt).
-It can also be injected into a tumor that is detectable with ultrasound guidance.
-The dose is dependent upon the number of tumors being treated and the size of those tumors.
+Talimogene laherparepvec is injected directly into a tumor that can be seen or felt by your provider.
+It can also be injected into a tumor that is found with ultrasound guidance.
+The dose depends on the number of tumors being treated and the size of those tumors.

 This medication should not be used in patients who are pregnant or have a compromised immune system from HIV, AIDS, blood or bone marrow cancer, autoimmune disease, or who are being treated with steroids.
 The effectiveness of talimogene laherparepvec can be affected by anti-viral medications, such as acyclovir.